 • ContentThe main project is described in the project application that is developed during the planning project and submitted to the international the call for proposals.

-• TimeframeThe main project's timeframe is set by the international the call for proposals.
+• TimeframeThe main project's time frame is set by the international the call for proposals.

-Equal funding of innovations
+Equalized funding by innovations

 • take into account the gender balance within the project team